maxcell/prince.dev/content/location-based-back/index.md

 }
 ```

-Now, you can pass in additional context through the key `state`!
+Now, you can pass in additional context through the key `state`.
 This optional key allows you to pass in information that can be used for things
-such as location-based rendering!
+such as location-based rendering.
 It should take the shape of an object.
 It is intentionally something we have to set for it to appear in the location object.

 ```jsx{5-10}